openwfm/wrf-fire/other/Matlab/netcdf/README.txt

    http://mexcdf.sourceforge.net/downloads, suggest to this directory
 2. uncompress and untar the file here so that mexnc is a subdirectory of this directory
-3. build mexnc  (do nothing; if that does not work, try cd mexnc; make)

 cd ../../..
 cd wrfv2_fire/test/em_fire